Comm Channel Programming Guide

 doca_comm_channel_ep_connect()with the same service name used for listening.

-As part of the connect function, the client starts a handshake protocol with the server.
+As part of the connect function, the client starts a handshake protocol with the server, which then waits until the service completes the handshake.
 If connect is called before the service is listening or the handshake process fails, then the connect function fails.

 From the connect function, the client receives a